IDLM: Inverse-distilled Diffusion Language Models: Preliminaries

-\ecoparagraph{Sequence-Level Discrete Diffusion.} In practical applications, we are interested in generating sequences $x_0^{1:L}$ of some length $L$.
-However, a straightforward extension of the general diffusion processes to the sequence setting is poorly scalable: it requires modeling an exponentially large state space, leading to an intractably large diffusion matrix.
-To overcome this limitation, following~\citep{lou2024discrete}, we consider diffusion processes defined by sparse diffusion matrices that perturb tokens independently across sequence positions.
-Under this assumption, the forward diffusion matrix factorizes across tokens, yielding a factorized conditional distribution:
+\paragraph{Unified token-level objective.} SEDD~\eqref{eq:sedd loss}, MDLM~\eqref{eq:mdlm loss}, and Duo~\eqref{eq:duo loss} use different losses, but they share the same structure.
+We write $\LC \in \{\LC_{\text{SEDD}}, \LC_{\text{MDLM}}, \LC_{\text{Duo}}\}$ in order to generalize our distillation scheme.
+Each loss can be expressed by the integrand $g$ of respective loss, so for any distribution $p$ we define:

-where per token conditional distribution $p_{t|0}(x_t^l \mid x_0^l)$ is given in equation~\eqref{eq:conditional_distribution}.
-Crucially, in this case, a loss function for the sequences decomposes as the sum of the token-wise objectives given in equations~\eqref{eq:sedd loss}, \eqref{eq:mdlm loss}, and~\eqref{eq:duo loss} and can be applied directly to model the sequence objective.
-For a given sequence $x_0^{1:L} \sim p^*(x_0^{1:L})$, the discrete sequence-level loss is therefore defined as $\LC_{\text{discr.}}^{1:L}(\widehat{f}, x_0^{1:L}) \vcentcolon=$
+\paragraph{Sequence-level objective.} In practical applications, we are interested in generating sequences $x_0^{1:L}$ of length $L$.
+To avoid an exponentially large state space, DLMs usually apply the forward corruption independently across sequence positions~\citep{lou2024discrete}.
+Under this assumption, the forward distribution factorizes as